hannotify/hanno.codes/_drafts/java-24-rolls-out-today.md

 #### JEP 496: Quantum-Resistant Module-Lattice-Based Key Encapsulation Mechanism

-We mentioned the advancements in quantum computing before in this article, and with good reason.
+We mentioned quantum computing advancements before in this article, and with good reason.
 Public-key based algorithms like Rivest-Shamir-Adleman (RSA) and Diffie-Hellman are more and more at risk of practical quantum computing attacks, but they are still in use by the Java Platform (for things like digitally signing JAR files or establishing secure network connections through TLS).
 To address this issue, [quantum-resistant](https://en.wikipedia.org/wiki/Post-quantum_cryptography) cryptographic algorithms have been invented, and this JEP introduces an implementation of one of those algorithms: the [Module-Lattice-Based Key-Encapsulation Mechanism](https://csrc.nist.gov/pubs/fips/203/final) (ML-KEM).

 ##### KEM Components

-As described in [JEP 452](/2023/09/19/java-21-release-day/#jep-452-key-encapsulation-mechanism-api), any key encapsulation mechanism needs the following components:
+As described in [JEP 452](https://hanno.codes/2023/09/19/java-21-release-day/#jep-452-key-encapsulation-mechanism-api), any key encapsulation mechanism needs the following components:

 * a *key pair generation function* that returns a key pair containing a public key and a private key.
 * a *key encapsulation function*, called by the sender, that takes the receiver's public key and an encryption option; it returns a secret key and a _key encapsulation message_.
 The sender sends the key encapsulation message to the receiver.